 How does CIMB StarSaver (Savings) Account Work?

-If you value convenience and want a straightforward savings account, the CIMB StarSaver (Savings) Account ticks all the boxes.
-It’s a no-frills account that allows you to earn high-interest rates.
+If you’re one who values convenience and wants a straightforward savings account, the CIMB StarSaver (Savings) Account ticks all the boxes.
+It’s a no-frills account that allows you to earn high interest rates.

 CIMB recently announced their revised interest rates that have taken effect from 1 September 2022.
 Before September, you would only be able to earn a low interest of 0.40% for the first S$100,000, 0.80% for the next S$150,000, 1% for the next S$250,000 and 0.40% for amounts above S$500,000.